 Biography

-Marshall holds a Master of Music in Violin Performance from the University of Cincinnati’s College-Conservatory of Music where she studied under Dr. Won-Bin Yim.
-For two years she was a member of the CCM Philharmonia and a graduate assistant in music theory.
-Her devotion to both the violin and scholarship shone through her joyful collaboration and teaching.
-She is a founding member of the Clementine Quartet which is celebrating its one-year anniversary.
-Clementine thrives in community performances with an eclectic mix of new music, world music, and classical staples.
-They have performed in master classes for the Catalyst Quartet and the Kronos Quartet, and continue to study with Ayane Kozasa and Jan Grünig at CCM.
+Marshall holds a Master of Music in Violin Performance and is currently pursuing her Doctorate of Musical Arts from the University of Cincinnati College-Conservatory of Music where she has studied under Won-Bin Yim and Timothy Lees.
+Her devotion to both performance and scholarship shine through her joyful collaboration and teaching.
+With a cognate in chamber music, she studies with the resident Ariel Quartet alongside her long-term chamber group Clementine Collective.
+Clementine thrives in community performances with an eclectic repertoire.
+Together they have performed in master classes for the Catalyst Quartet and the Kronos Quartet.
+Marshall has worked as a graduate assistant in the Music Theory Department since 2023 where she teaches the undergraduate music theory sequence for music majors.
+She delights in helping young musicians make connections between structure and meaning in the classroom.
 Marshall earned her Bachelor of Music in Violin Performance at Loyola University New Orleans where she studied under Amy Thiaville and Nadja Salerno-Sonnenberg.
-She is a recipient of the C. J. McNaspy award and scholarship for outstanding music students, first-prize in the Loyola University concerto competition, and first-prize in the college division of NOLA Chamberfest.
+During her studies she was recipient of the C. J. McNaspy award and scholarship for outstanding music students, first-prize in the Loyola University concerto competition, and first-prize in the college division of NOLA Chamberfest.
+Additionally, she was the sole recipient the Alton F. Doody Spirit of Leadership award for her embodiment of the Jesuit values in building bridges on campus and speaking out against racism and other issues that disproportionally affect marginalized communities.
+She has been a member of the Jesuit honors society Alpha Sigma Nu since 2021, which values scholarship, loyalty, and service.

-Marshall is currently pursuing her Doctorate of Musical Arts in Violin Performance at the College-Conservatory of Music.
-She continues to teach undergraduate music theory as a graduate assistant at CCM and holds the position of soprano section leader in the choir at St. Cecilia Catholic Parish.
-She loves to perform and work with others, and has been a scholarship student at Philadelphia International Music Festival, Eastern Music Festival, Ascent Chamber Music Festival, and Emerald Coast Chamber Music Festival.
-She currently resides in Cincinnati, Ohio with her husband, Jonathan, and enjoys reading, houseplants, and hiking in her spare time.
+Marshall loves to perform and work with others, and has been a scholarship student at Philadelphia International Music Festival, Eastern Music Festival, Ascent Chamber Music Festival, and Emerald Coast Chamber Music Festival.
+She currently resides in Cincinnati, Ohio with her husband and enjoys reading, tending houseplants, and hiking in her spare time.